-You may decide to pay your monthly Part D late enrollment penalty by check.
+You may decide to pay your monthly premium by check.
 You will receive a statement with payment instructions in the mail each month from our billing office.
-Your Part D late enrollment penalty is due to Geisinger Indemnity Insurance Company by the 1st day of each month for that months' plan coverage.
+Your premium is due to Geisinger Indemnity Insurance Company by the 1st day of each month for that months' plan coverage.
 If you lose your statement or have questions about paying your premium, please call Member Services.